elifesciences/lens-browser/README.md

 ## Installation

-Download the latest distribution [https://github.com/elifesciences/lens-browser/releases](here).
+1. Download the latest distribution [here](https://github.com/elifesciences/lens-browser/releases).
+2. Extract the contents
+3. Adjust index.html to point to the desired backend.